1985: The Year of the Spy: Richard Kelly Smyth

 Richard Kelly Smyth was an American physicist, businessman, and NATO and NASA consultant on aerospace guidance technology.
 His Huntington Beach, California, business, Milco International Incorporated, was a leading contractor to the US government on aerospace technology and an exporter of this technology.

 Between January 1980 and December 1982, Smyth allegedly illegally exported 15 shipments of 810 krytrons total to alleged Israeli-intermediary, businessman (and film producer) Arnon Milchan of the Israeli company Heli Trading Company.
 Milchan then allegedly mediated the transfer of the krytrons to the Israeli government.

 Because krytrons are electronic switches capable of triggering nuclear explosive devices, the US government deems them munitions and only allows their legal export via a stringent licensing process, though krytrons much smaller than those Smyth exported are central components of common items like copy machines and strobe lights.

 Operation Exodus, a US Customs program, was instrumental in Smyth's capture.
-Ronald Reagan's administration designed Operation Exodus to cut off smuggling of technology and goods to Soviet countries and funded the program by taking $30 million from the Department of Defense and giving it to Customs.
+President Ronald Reagan's administration designed Operation Exodus to cut off smuggling of technology and goods to Soviet countries and funded the program by taking $30 million from the Department of Defense and giving it to Customs.

 Smyth was arrested in May 1985 but he fled with his wife while awaiting trial.
 The couple was discovered in Málaga, Spain in July 2001.
 After his extradition to the US, he pleaded guilty in December 2001 to violating the Arms Export Control Act and to making false statements to US Customs.
-His sentence included 40 months in prison and a $20,000 fine, though he was immediately eligible for parole because of his old age.
+His sentence included 40 months in prison and a $20,000 fine, though he was immediately eligible for parole because of his age.
 He was 72 at the time of sentencing.

-The high drama of the covert relationship between Richard Kelly Smyth, Hollywood producer Arnon Milchan, and the entire episode that became known as the Krytron affair, was documented in the 2011 book Confidential, The Life of Secret Agent Turned Hollywood Tycoon Arnon Milchan.
+The high drama of the covert relationship between Smyth, Hollywood producer Arnon Milchan, and the entire episode that became known as the Krytron Affair, was documented in the 2011 book Confidential, The Life of Secret Agent Turned Hollywood Tycoon Arnon Milchan.